M-FF-M/climbing-fall-simulation/README.md

 This repository contains a webpage which can be used to simulate a climbing fall.
 Forces and rope stretching are simulated as accurately as possible and the simulation result is displayed using an animation as well as force, energy and position graphs.

+The webpage is still work in progress.
+You can check out the current version at [https://m-ff-m.github.io/climbing-fall-simulation/](https://m-ff-m.github.io/climbing-fall-simulation/).

 ## License

 Copyright © 2025 Fabian Michel